Dosage Form: capsule

 - Patients should promptly report signs or symptoms of unexplained weight gain or edema to their physicians.

-- In late pregnancy, as with other NSAIDs, Mefenamic Acid should be avoided because it may cause premature closure of the ductus arteriosus.
+- In late pregnancy, as with other NSAIDs, Mefenamic Acid should be avoided because it will cause premature closure of the ductus arteriosus.

 A number of compounds are inhibitors of CYP2C9.
 Drug interactions studies of Mefenamic Acid and these compounds have not been conducted.
-The possibility of altered safety and efficacy should be considered when Mefenamic Acid is used concomitantly with these drugs.
+The possibility of altered safety and efficacy should be considered when Mefenamic Acid capsules are used concomitantly with these drugs.